papers ·· software ·· solutions archive ·· email list ·· blog ·· related material

 These notes are based on a short course offered at the Weizmann Institute of Science in Rehovot, Israel, in November 2006.
 The notes include an introduction to impartial games, starting from the beginning; the basic misere quotient construction; a proof of the Guy-Smith-Plambeck Periodicity Theorem; and statements of some recent results and open problems in the subject.

 Alternatively, dive into the nitty-gritty.
-Here are some papers on our subject that have been already published or are available in the arXiv as preprints:
+Here are some books and papers on our subject that have been already published or are available in the arXiv as preprints:

 Abstract: We analyze misere play of impartial tic-tac-toe---a game suggested by Bob Koca in which both players make X's on the board, and the first player to complete three-in-a-row loses.
 This game was recently discussed on mathoverflow.net in a thread created by Timothy Y. Chow.